How Do You Do Long Division With 3 Digits

 Scientific Foundations

 The scientific foundation of long division lies in the principles of place value and the distributive property of multiplication over addition.
 Place value allows us to understand the value of each digit in a number based on its position.
-For example, in the number 345, the digit 3 represents 300, 4 represents 40, and 5 represents 5.
+To give you an idea, in the number 345, the digit 3 represents 300, 4 represents 40, and 5 represents 5.
 The distributive property helps us break down the division problem into smaller parts.

 History and Evolution